neurologic/Comparative-Animal-Behavior/levels-of-analysis/genetic.md

 Cartoon of *recombination* in which homologous chromosomes "cross over" and exchange DNA fragments.
 Image from [Khan Academy](https://www.khanacademy.org/science/ap-biology/heredity/non-mendelian-genetics/a/linkage-mapping)
 :::

-Independent assortment and recombination both contribute the the genetic variation among offspring from a parental generation (ie, compare the resulting allele composition of gametes between Figure 59 and 60).
+Independent assortment and recombination both contribute the the genetic variation among offspring from a parental generation (ie, compare the resulting allele composition of gametes between Figure 55 and 56).

 ### Gene-Phenotype Trends

 The biochemistry of heritability through sexual reproduction leads to relationships between:
-1. the number of genes and the distribution of phenotypes
+1. the number of genes (or linked genes) and the distribution of phenotypes
 2. genetic linkage and correlations among different phenotypes

 These two predictable associations scaffold popular approaches to studying the genetic mechanisms of animal behavior.
-Figure 61 shows these relationships in more detail.
+Figure 57 shows these relationships in more detail.

 :::{figure} /images/gene-phenotype-trends.png
 :width: 500